AI Chatbots vs AI Agents: Differences Explained

 AI Agents: Expansive and Dynamic Knowledge

 AI agents typically have a broader scope of knowledge.
 These systems can tap into vast language models, real-time data streams, and multiple external resources to gather and process information on the fly.
-Agents can reason across domains, make logical inferences, and even generate new knowledge by combining existing information in novel ways.

 When it comes to implementing AI solutions, both chatbots and AI agents have different resource requirements and financial implications.